Questions to Ask Your Public Defender at First Meeting

 Stay Proactive

-Public defenders respond to the squeaky wheel — not because they're lazy, but because triage is how they survive.
+Public defenders respond to the squeaky wheel.
+Not because they're lazy, but because triage is how they survive.
 The client who follows up, asks specific questions, and provides useful information gets more attention than the client who calls to vent.

 That said, there's a line between proactive and pestering.
 One follow-up per week is reasonable during active phases.
 One follow-up every two weeks during quiet phases.
-Always have a specific question or piece of information — never just "checking in."
+Always have a specific question or piece of information.
+Never just "checking in."

 When a Public Defender Isn't Enough